pickleshb/power/README.md

 brew install graphviz
 ```

-If you want to go stright to pdf you also need [Ghostscript-9.19](http://pages.uoregon.edu/koch/)
+You will also need [Ghostscript-9.19](http://pages.uoregon.edu/koch/)

 Generate
 ========